Growing Vegetables in Containers - Simple Container Vegetable Gardening Instructions

 4 egg shells (dried and crushed to powder)

-Finally I always add a good handful of blood and bone to give the plants a good start in their containers.
+Finally I always add a good handful of blood and bone to give the vegetables a good start in their containers.
 I am also a fan of poultry manure more than any other for vegetables because of its high nitrogen content.
 Just make sure that it is not fresh, as it will burn the roots of your vegetables.

-Growing Vegetables in Containers: Companion Plantscontainer vegetable gadening growing vegetables in a sink
+container vegetable gadening growing vegetables in a sink

-Growing Vegetables in Containers: Drainage
+Growing Vegetables in Containers and Drainage

 Making sure that your containers have good drainage is essential.
 In wide, shallow containers make sure that the holes are well spaced around the perimeter of the base.
 Rectangular containers should have at least one drainage hole in each corner.
 If sufficient drainage is not provided your plants will become water-logged and the soil will turn sour.
 In the end they will come to nothing.